bucketeer-io/bucketeer-docs/docs/sdk/client-side/ios/index.md

     }
   }
 }
+let listener = EvaluationUpdateListenerImpl()
-// Returned value is used when you want to remove listener let key = client.addEvaluationUpdateListener(listener: listener)
+// The returned key value is used to remove the listener let key = client.addEvaluationUpdateListener(listener: listener)

-// Remove a listener associated with the key client.removeEvaluationUpdateListener(key)
+// Remove a listener associated with the key client.removeEvaluationUpdateListener(key: key)

 // Remove all listeners
 client.clearEvaluationUpdateListeners()